 Learning Hub Launch: what did we learn?

-To celebrate the launch of OneFile’s new Learning Hub, we hosted an exclusive event for a few special guests at the Tunnel Club, Ethiad Stadium.
+To celebrate the launch of OneFile’s new Learning Hub, we hosted an event at the Tunnel Club, Ethiad Stadium.

 The key theme of the event was change – so Anne Stott, head of customer success at OneFile, kicked off proceedings with an overview of all the recent changes in the sector.
 The EPA has rocked the boat… the standards have shifted towards learning… and Ofsted has become obsessed with benchmarking learning before and throughout the programme.
 Apprenticeships have completely changed, so OneFile has changed too.